Address Your Knee Pain Today

 • Surgery: In cases where other treatments fail, knee replacement may be considered

 If the above measures do not offer relief you may be a candidate for surgical intervention.
-You might be referred to an orthopedic specialist for consideration of surgery.
+You might be referred to an orthopedic expert in Austin, TX for consideration of surgery.

 In addition to the above treatments, your doctor will likely recommend maintaining a healthy weight, remaining active and physical therapy or chiropractic care.
 Some patients may benefit from other treatments such as massage or acupuncture for knee pain.